kmlawson/china-revolutions-mo3337/09seminars.md

 ## Week 5 - The Cultural Revolution {#cr}

-Perhaps the most iconic and frequently depicted period in modern Chinese history.
+Together with the war of resistance against Japan, this is the most iconic and frequently depicted period in modern Chinese history.
 We will attempt to disentangle the Cultural Revolution (CR) by exploring its different stages, the different scales at which we can analyse it, attempts to understand and explain it, and the experiences of those who lived through it.

 ### To Watch